jakubjereczek/js-todoapp/README.md

 ## General info
 The application allows you to add elements, delete and change the status.
 Project made as part of my JavaScript learning.

 ## Technologies
-JavaScript,
+JavaScript (ES6),
 CSS

 ## Screenshots